 3 minute read

-Sometimes we have PDF document and want to submit through a web form, but it is too big.
+Sometimes we have PDF documents and want to submit through a web form, but it is too big.
 Often, this size is caused by the images inside the PDF.
 We may reduce their resolution, their “dots per inch” (DPI) value, and then the PDF gets smaller.
 This can be done via Ghostscript.
 Here I provide the little script scalePdf.sh, which does this in the terminal.
 It basically just executes Ghostscript with the correct parameters.

 All you have to do is to provide the path to the source PDF document and the DPI to which you want to scale it.
 If you call scalePdf.sh mydoc.pdf 200, then it will create a file mydoc_200dpi.pdf, which is the same document, but scaled to 200 DPI.
 Additionally, you can also provide a destination path as optional third argument.
 Invoking scalePdf.sh mydoc.pdf 33 ../result.pdf creates the document result.pdf in the parent folder of the current folder.
 This new document would be the same as mydoc.pdf, but with all images inside scaled to 33 DPI.
 You can play around with different resolutions (DPI values) until you reach an acceptable file size.

-If Ghostscript is not yet installed, the script will automatically install it.
 Here you can download this script and the complete collection of my personal scripts is available here.

 #!/bin/bash -